To gain experience with storing data in Java programs including using classes, multi-dimensional arrays, and program parameters.

 On Windows, this is usually not the case.
 You can use the image viewer IrfanView which is free and supports many image formats, including PPM.
 With this installed, you should be able to see your generated PPM images and make sure they look right.

 For extra credit, you can perform any other kind of image manipulation effect you wish.
 Examples might include flipping the image, lightening, darkening, applying Instagram-like filters etc. If you complete an extra credit effect, you should write the modified image to a file called "extra.ppm".
-You also must briefly describe the effect in your email submission.
+You also must briefly describe the effect a comment along with your submission.

 When you are finished, please upload your code to the Canvas page for this assignment.
 Please send the .java file(s) only.